ESDLMapEditorESSIM/ESDLValidator/README.md

 ```

 ### Testing
-Use the 'Test' tab is vscode or execute one of the following commands from the root folder
+Use the 'Test' tab is vscode or execute one of the following commands from the root folder.
 ```
 python -m unittest discover ./
 ```

 ### Run ESDL-validator in develop/debug mode
-To run the service in debug mode using the build in flask development server.
+To run the service in debug mode using the build-in flask development server.
 ```
 python app.py
 ```